mpericay/apicollector/README.md

 * LIMIT: the maximum number of queries to do (default is no limit ... until table ends)
 * SLEEP: milliseconds to wait between queries (default is 1000ms = 1sec)
 * DEBUG: if "true", writes more stuff in log file
-* ONLYNULL: if "true" (default), queries only the registries where the "updatefield" is null
+* ONLYNULL: if "true" (default), queries only the registries where the "updatefield" is null.
+If false, starts from the beginning

 Plugins conf file:
 * dbtable: which table to be used